 Some courses are relatively obscure, but the majority teach popular skills that come in handy in everyday life.
 These skills may not be career oriented, but they are extremely useful and can be integral in ensuring an individual’s personal development!

-Crafts and hobby courses are excellent space fillers for individuals that have a hectic schedule because they are often only on once or twice a week.
+Part time crafts and hobby courses can be an excellent option for those who have a hectic schedule because they are often only on once or twice a week.
 The majority of courses last between one and two hours, usually depending on whether they are scheduled on one or two days of the week, but very few last longer than that.
 Some may even be over the course of a weekend.
 The length of the courses varies from college to college.
 Some may last six weeks, others may last twenty to thirty weeks.
-The shorter courses do not tend to give a qualification at the end, whereas the long courses may give a National Certificate or similar.
+The shorter courses do not tend to give a qualification at the end, whereas the longer courses may result in a qualification.

 The course itself will obviously have a set curriculum, but each one will often deal with a different area of the art or craft every week.
 There may be examinations at the end of the course, but that is unlikely because arts and crafts courses usually only have a practical exam, if indeed they have one at all.